2023 Become AWS SageMaker ML Engineer in 30 Days + ChatGPT

 - Beginner developers who want to break into machine learning in AWS

 - Beginners Data Scientists wanting to advance their careers and build their portfolio

 - Seasoned consultants wanting to transform businesses by leveraging AI/ML using AWS

 - Tech enthusiasts who are passionate and new to Data science & AI and want to gain practical experience using AWS

-Ryan has over 33 published journal and conference research papers on artificial intelligence, machine learning, state estimation, battery modeling and EV controls.
+Ryan has over 33 published journal and conference research papers on artificial intelligence, machine learning, state estimation, battery modeling, and EV controls.
 He is the co-recipient of the best paper award at the IEEE Transportation Electrification Conference and Expo (iTEC 2012) in Detroit, MI, USA.
-Ryan is a Stanford Certified Project Manager (SCPM), certified Professional Engineer (P.Eng.) in Ontario, a member of the Society of Automotive Engineers (SAE), and a member of the Institute of Electrical and Electronics Engineers (IEEE).
+Ryan is a Stanford Certified Project Manager (SCPM), a certified Professional Engineer (P.Eng.) in Ontario, a member of the Society of Automotive Engineers (SAE), and a member of the Institute of Electrical and Electronics Engineers (IEEE).
 He is also the program Co-Chair at the 2017 IEEE Transportation and Electrification Conference (iTEC’17) in Chicago, IL, USA.